clearlinux/clear-linux-documentation/source/clear-linux/guides/network/ovs-dpdk.rst

    .. code-block:: bash

-      sudo chmod a+x ovs-ifdown
+      chmod a+x ovs-ifdown
-      sudo chmod a+x ovs-ifup
+      chmod a+x ovs-ifup

 #.
 Run guest virtual machine A using the following reference configuration,
    where the :envvar:`$IMAGE` variable is the |CL| image name.
 Note that